pangeacyber/pangea-javascript/packages/react-shared/README.md

 yarn storybook
 ```

-Open [http://localhost:6060](http://localhost:6060) with your browser to view the component storybook
+Open [http://localhost:6060](http://localhost:6060) with your browser to view the component storybook.